wp-plugins/gps-map-widget/readme.txt

 Besides the widget it also adds two shortcodes:

-EXIF_locationmap
+= EXIF_locationmap: =

-	width: width of the mapimage in px. default 300px
+*	width: width of the mapimage in px. default 300px
-	height: height of the mapimage in px. default 200px;
+*	height: height of the mapimage in px. default 200px;
-	zoom: googlemaps zoomlevel.
+*	zoom: googlemaps zoomlevel.
 Default 11
-	Errors: Show error messages when no exif is available or when there's no featured image.
+*	Errors: Show error messages when no exif is available or when there's no featured image.
 Default is false for the shortcode

 Example:
 	[EXIF_locationmap width=750 height=300 zoom=11 errors=false]

-EXIF_location
+= EXIF_location: =

-	part:  'latitude', 'longitude' or 'both'
+* part:  'latitude', 'longitude' or 'both'
+* form:  'dec' or 'dms' (decimal or Degree minute seconds.
+Decimal is default);

 example:
 	[EXIF_location part=both]
 	will return  52.22935055,6.8737411

+	[EXIF_location part=both form=dms]
+	will return  52°21'13"N , 6°26'7"N

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory